 “I had thoughts about that,” Thorncraft said during a conversation in her RV.
 “Safety for sure.
 I’ve had to do this step by step.
 A year and a half ago if someone told me I’d be doing this, I would have said, ‘You’re crazy.’

 I came here to visit for a month.
 My mother lives here [in Great Falls].
 She’s going to be ninety in September.
 Fortunately, I can work through the internet.”
 Thorncraft sold her house in Denver in February 2016.
 The Denver area became too crowded for her.
 She said, “I originally wanted a tiny house, but when I started planning it, I saw it would take me too long.
 So I got an RV.”

-Thorncraft, 59, was a fiber engineer for a telecom company.
+Thorncroft, 59, was a fiber engineer for a telecom company.
 Her market was Chicago.
 She bought a Jetpack for remote internet connection.
-"I look at maps of Chicago all day long," she said.
-"I just open my windows and get to work.
-Focus isn't a problem.
-I'm goal oriented."
+“I look at maps of Chicago all day long,” she said.
+“I just open my windows and get to work.
+Focus isn’t a problem.
+I’m goal-oriented.”

-Ironically, the ARVC is based in Denver, Colorado.
-Paul Bambei, president and CEO of ARVC, said, "There's an increase in the virtual professional out there.
+Ironically, the ARVC, the National Association of RV Parks, is based in Denver, Colorado.
+Paul Bambei, president and CEO of ARVC, said, “There’s an increase in the virtual professional out there.
 We have doctors and lawyers that are set up in their RVs or Park Models.
-People want to stay connected to their world."
+People want to stay connected to their world.”

 When Thorncraft pulled her rig into the Great Falls KOA, she set up the RV’s wheel blocks on her own.
 She did not need the assistance of the congenial KOA staff or any Montana cowboys.
 “I can hook it up by myself, but I just can’t fix stuff,” she said.
 “I do have a list of phone numbers in my truck as well as notes.”